Zenetusken/Zenetusken/README.md

-# Hi there 👋
+# Greetings! 👋

-Welcome to Andrei's personal Githib repository.
+Welcome to my own personal Githib repository.

-As an aspiring Network and Security Engineer, I'm currently enrolled in a Dawson program in regards to CCNA and Linux networking, I base my working projects mainly in regards to these topics as well as the development of tools I need in order to facilitate my stuies in general.
-There are a few projects in the pipeline, will share them here as I gather the resources and knowledge to develop them.
+As an aspiring Network and Security Engineer, I'm currently enrolled at Dawson College in a preparation program for CCNA and Linux networking.
+I base my current projects mainly in regards to these topics as well as the development of tools I need in order to facilitate my personal stuies and quality of life in general.
+There are a few projects in the cuirrent pipeline, and I will certainly share them here as I gather the resources and knowledge to develop them.
 Be patient as I'm continuously learning in order to better myself! ;-)

 My areas of interest are in: